-Currently, Lenore uses her advanced clinical skills and expertise to help children, teens, young adults, and couples improve functioning, overcome challenges, and build confidence through healthy coping and communication skills.
+Currently, Lenore uses her advanced clinical skills and expertise to help clients across the lifespan, from childhood through adulthood, improve functioning, overcome challenges, and build confidence through healthy coping and communication skills.
 Areas of special interest include helping those who experience anxiety, depression, ADHD, and OCD.
 She is passionate about supporting individuals and couples facing marriage and family issues, life transitions, and parenting challenges.
 She is an expert advocate and often assists parents of special needs children as they navigate the school system and seek appropriate community supports.

 Lenore utilizes evidenced based practices and is trained in both DBT and CBT.
 In therapy, her approach is Solution-Focused and client-centered, with the belief that personal growth and change can be facilitated by helping clients identify and access their own internal resources and strengths.

 Areas of Specialization